James "Spanish" Blake: Career

 In late 1587, Blake was trading in sack and acquavite from Spain, which brought him to the government's notice.
 He was one of several Irish merchants importing goods from Spain.
 In 1588, Blake made contact with officials in the Spanish government via salvaging the Spanish Armada's wrecks on the Irish coast.
-As a consequence he was imprisoned in Ireland by the English government.
-It is possible that Blake went to Spain in 1589 by way of Scotland and the Spanish Netherlands.
+As a consequence, he was imprisoned in Ireland by the English government.
+It is possible Blake went to Spain in 1589 by way of Scotland and the Spanish Netherlands.

 By 1594, Blake was at Philip II of Spain's court.
 He was given a pension of 40 crowns per month in recognition of his services.
 He subsequently fought for Spain in Brittany, where he was captured by English soldier John Norris.
 Blake was utilised by Norris as a double-agent, but was considered unreliable by the English government.
-Norris wrote in 1595 that "the matter of [Blake] may put the Spaniards out of taste with trusting to the Irish".
+In 1595, Norris wrote "the matter of [Blake] may put the Spaniards out of taste with trusting to the Irish".
 Another English official described Blake as "a cross intelligencer, but means may make him firm".
 In 1595 Blake was in correspondence with Lord Burghley, the queen's secretary, and was reportedly dissatisfied with his payment.

-Throughout the Nine Years' War (1593–1603), the Irish confederacy sought military reinforcements from Spain to oppose British rule in Ireland.
+In the Nine Years' War (1593–1603), the Irish confederacy sought military reinforcements from Spain to oppose British rule in Ireland.
 Blake wrote to Philip II from Ireland in 1597, offering his assistance in the event of a Spanish landing.
 Blake's loyalties were suspected by the authorities, and he was imprisoned in Dublin Castle for three years.
 He was released (purportedly through the influence of Christopher Blount), but later imprisoned again in Galway in 1601.
 He escaped shortly after the Irish confederacy's defeat at the Siege of Kinsale, which decimated Irish forces.